Patient education: Preventing complications in diabetes mellitus (Beyond the Basics)

 Thus, keeping blood sugars close to normal can help prevent the long-term complications of diabetes mellitus.
 However, there are some risks associated with tight control, particularly an increased risk of hypoglycemia (low blood sugar).

-A blood test called A1C is also used to monitor blood sugar control; the result provides an average of blood sugar levels during the previous one to three months.
+A blood test called A1C (glycated hemoglobin) is also used to monitor blood sugar control; the result provides an average of blood sugar levels during the previous one to three months.
 An A1C of 7 percent or less is recommended; this corresponds to an average blood sugar of 150 mg/dL (8.3 mmol/L) (table 1).

 The A1C target may be somewhat higher in people who are older or who have conditions that increase the risks associated with hypoglycemia.
-Even small decreases in the A1C lowers the risk of diabetes-related complications to some degree.
+Even small decreases in the A1C lower the risk of diabetes-related complications to some degree.

 The combination of A1C and fingerstick blood sugars provides information about the average and daily blood sugar levels.

 Intensive insulin therapy increases the risk of low blood sugar, is more expensive than traditional insulin therapy, and requires that the person monitor their blood sugar levels, diet, and activities.
 Some people who use intensive insulin therapy gain weight, although regular exercise and controlling the amount eaten can prevent weight gain.
-(See "Patient information: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)".)
+(See "Patient education: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)".)

 EYE COMPLICATIONS IN DIABETES